chinapedia/wikipedia.abstract.en/Page/Research.md

-Research-Warner-Highsmith.jpeg sculpture "Research holding the torch of knowledge" (1896) by Olin Levi Warner.
+sculpture "Research holding the torch of knowledge" (1896) by Olin Levi Warner.
 Library of Congress, Thomas Jefferson Building, in Washington, D.C.]]

 RESEARCH is "creative and systematic work undertaken to increase the stock of knowledge, including knowledge of humans, culture and society, and the use of this stock of knowledge to devise new applications."[1]
 It is used to establish or confirm facts, reaffirm the results of previous work, solve new or existing problems, support theorems, or develop new theories.
 A research project may also be an expansion on past work in the field.
 Research projects can be used to develop further knowledge on a topic, or in the example of a school research project, they can be used to further a student's research prowess to prepare them for future jobs or reports.
 To test the validity of instruments, procedures, or experiments, research may replicate elements of prior projects or the project as a whole.
 The primary purposes of basic research (as opposed to applied research) are documentation, discovery, interpretation, or the research and development (R&D) of methods and systems for the advancement of human knowledge.
 Approaches to research depend on epistemologies, which vary considerably both within and between humanities and sciences.
 There are several forms of research: scientific, humanities, artistic, economic, social, business, marketing, practitioner research, life, technological, etc. The scientific study of research practices is known as meta-research.

 Etymology

-Aristotle_Altemps_Inv8575.jpg, (384–322 BC), one of the early figures in the development of the scientific method.[2]]] The word _research_ is derived from the Middle French "_recherche_", which means "to go about seeking", the term itself being derived from the Old French term "_recerchier_" a compound word from "re-" + "cerchier", or "sercher", meaning 'search'.[3]
+, (384–322 BC), one of the early figures in the development of the scientific method.[2]]] The word _research_ is derived from the Middle French "_recherche_", which means "to go about seeking", the term itself being derived from the Old French term "_recerchier_" a compound word from "re-" + "cerchier", or "sercher", meaning 'search'.[3]
 The earliest recorded use of the term was in 1577.[4]

 Definitions